weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 weave launch
 ~~~

 Next set up the weave environment for the Docker API proxy:

 ~~~bash
 eval "$(weave env)"
 ~~~

 Check to see that the proxy is running properly:

 ~~~bash
 docker logs weaveproxy
 ~~~

 Running `weave launch` automatically configures your network.
-Launch starts weavedns, making all your containers discoverable and it also sets up a Docker API proxy on the weave network, so that you can manage your containers using standard Docker commands.
+Launch starts `weavedns`, making all your containers discoverable and it also sets up a Docker API proxy on the weave network, so that you can manage your containers using standard Docker commands.

-Both weavedns and weaveproxy services can be started and stopped independently, if required.
+Both `weavedns` and `weaveproxy` services can be started and stopped independently, if required.
 See [Docker API Proxy](https://github.com/weaveworks/weave/blob/master/site/proxy.md) for more information about the Docker API.

-###Launching Weaveproxy if you are running OSX
+### Launching Weaveproxy if you are running OS X

-If you are using OSX, you will need to get the TLS settings from the docker daemon on the host:
+If you are using OS X, you will need to get the TLS settings from the Docker daemon on the host:

 ~~~bash
 tlsargs=$(docker-machine ssh weave-12 \